miguelpanchon/Game-Nokia-Snake/GUIDELINES.md

 ## References
 - Refer to the `README.md` for project details.
-- Check the annex of `README.md` for pending tasks
+- Check the `README.md` for pending tasks